bimdata/javascript-api-client/docs/IfcApi.md

 ## createBuildingDeprecated

-> Building createBuildingDeprecated(cloudPk, ifcPk, projectPk, data)
+> InlineResponse201 createBuildingDeprecated(cloudPk, ifcPk, projectPk, data)

 Create a building of a model